 Got Questions About the Greek Islands?
 I’ve Got You

-I’ve personally explored over 20 Greek islands, from the well-known to the totally off-the-radar.
+I’ve personally explored over 20 Greek islands, from the well-known to the totally off the radar.
 I know how tricky it can be to figure out where to go, how to get around, and whether you actually need a rental car.

 If you’re feeling overwhelmed planning your trip, I can help.
 I’m a licensed travel agent and can curate a custom itinerary that fits your style, budget, and pace.
 Whether you’re going solo, with a friend, or planning a dreamy escape.

-Reach out here and I’ll help you plan a trip you’ll never forget.
+Reach out here, and I’ll help you plan a trip you’ll never forget.

 I have traveled to the following islands: